mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac/How-Tos/General/PECL/index.md

 ### Install a PHP extension using PECL

 Use the following guideline to compile your own extensions.
 This example uses the mongodb extension and PHP 7.0.15.
-You can find more PECL extensions [here](https://pecl.php.net){:target="_blank"}.
+You can find more PHP extensions [here](https://pecl.php.net){:target="_blank"}.

 1. Check the "Make this version available on the command line" check box on your Languages > PHP tab.
 2. Restart your servers.
 A PECL alias now exists in your `~/.profile` file.